hashtagchris/use-gpr-npm-package-example/README.md

 # use-gpr-npm-package-example
 A simple example of how to use a npm package in the GitHub Package Registry

-Uses [@codertocat/hello-world-npm](https://github.com/Codertocat/hello-world-npm/packages/10696). `.npmrc` has already been configured according to https://help.github.com/en/github/managing-packages-with-github-package-registry/configuring-npm-for-use-with-github-package-registry#installing-packages-from-other-organizations
+Uses [@codertocat/hello-world-npm](https://github.com/Codertocat/hello-world-npm/packages/10696) to say hi. `.npmrc` has already been configured, so you just need to login to the GitHub Package Registry and install dependencies.

 ## Steps